Shwifty0/vidizmo-assessment/README.md

 Task 3 files are stored in the "Yolo" folder.

-**Note:** There might be issues with reproducibility for these tasks due to limited resources and storage constraints.
+**Note:** There might be issues with reproducibility for these tasks due to limited resources,storage and time constraints.
 Some files were not uploaded:

 - Task 2: RESNET-50's weights were not uploaded.
 - Task 3: The MS COCO dataset and the fine-tuned "yolov8n.pt" model weren't uploaded.